kshep425/Developer-Profile-Generator2/README.md

    ```
 3. The pdf file is created in the directory the index.js is located.

-   Right click, Reveal file in Explorer or Finder
+   Find file in Explorer or Finder

    Open the file in the Adobe Acrobat Reader DC or another pdf viewer.